jfaria23/game-project-american-football/README.md

 ## Future Iterations

-- Improve the drawing of the bushes.
+- Improve Lose/Win pages.
-- Improve the user experience by communication different end-game messages.
+- Making the game more challenging by increasing the number of balls needed to win.
-- Add further levels to increase the game difficulty.
+- Implement a new level with faster defenders and faster balls.
-- Implement highest score feature.
+- Add a message explaining how the game works

 ## Demo